silverstripe/cwp/docs/en/management_services/helpdesk.md

 ## Access

-Every user on the CWP platform has access to the helpdesk and is able to make requests.
-If any request is deemed "dangerous" (possible to cause an outage) or requires a financial expenditure from the partipating agency, then the request is sent to a technical contact for approval before any action is taken.
+Every user on the CWP Management Services has access to the helpdesk and is able to make requests.
+If any request is sensitive (has the potential to cause an outage) or requires a financial expenditure from the partipating agency, then the request is sent to a ITC or PTC for approval before any action is taken.

 ## Raising a ticket